DataDog/integrations-core/fly_io/README.md

 ### Deploying the agent as a Fly.io application

-1. Create a new application in Fly.io with the image set as the [datadog agent][15] when launching or provide it in the `fly.toml`:
+1. Create a new application in Fly.io with the image set as the [Datadog Agent][15] when launching or provide it in the `fly.toml`:

     ```
     [build]